vishvAsa/notes/economics/financial_services/banking/01_Operation.md

 ## India
 - PayTm payments bank - buggy unfriendly UI.
 But useful for amazon payment.

+### OTPs
+- Even with joint accounts and credit cards, bank often send OTPs (One Time Passwords) to a device (usually a mobile phone).
+In case of joint account operation, one may need to autoforward them to emails/ alternate number (there exist apps for this).

-- Digibank
+### Digibank
 - relatively high interest rate savings account.
 - fully online.
+No fees for NEFT.
 - Fair mobile UI.
 - No joint accounts
 - So, demand drafts are tough.
 - Not recognized by some downstream finance apps.

-- UCO
+### UCO
   - Branch nearby
   - UI is a bit cumbersome.
 WebId gets deactiviated if unused for over a year.
 Can be reenabled by clicking the "forgot password" link.
+  - Charges for NEFT!

 ## Balance sheet